-Vancouver, BC, Canada ■ Age 57 ■ Independent Areas of expertise
+Vancouver, BC, Canada = Age 57 = Independent

-- Senior executive - Financial - Risk management - Global financial services executive I Knowledge of investment management - Asia, Canada & U.S. operations | Governance - Human resources management and executive compensation
+- Senior executive - Financial - Risk management - Global financial services executive | Knowledge of investment management - Asia, Canada & U.S. operations | Governance - Human resources management and executive compensation

 Mr. Lindsay's CEO and international business experience, and nearly two decades of experience in senior executive roles in investment and corporate banking and global financial services, qualify him to serve on our board and on the risk committee.